SalehIsmailov/MyProjects/README.md

 # MyProjects
 This is my projects which has been done using with HTML CSS and JS

-I have a lot of other complete web pages but didnt add here because of those are in my other computer cant reach out now to that comp to upload files here.
+I have a lot of other complete web pages projects but didnt add those here because of that files are in my other computer cant reach out now to that comp to upload files here.

-Stay Tuned more projects will come!
+Stay tuned, more projects will come!
 Thanks in an advance!